 The Scott River is a major tributary of the Klamath River located in Siskiyou County, and enters the Klamath River at river mile 143 (Figure 1).
-The Scott River Fish Counting Facility (SRFCF) is located at river mile 18.2, (041° 38' 10.93" N; 123° 04' 3.08"W) 0.63 river miles downstream of the Jones Beach picnic area near the transition between canyon and valley reaches.
-Chinook Salmon typically return to the Scott River to spawn from mid-September to late December.
-The Coho Salmon spawning run typically occurs from mid-October to early January and steelhead run from November to April.
+The Scott River Fish Counting Facility (SRFCF) is located at river mile 18.2, (041° 38' 10.93'' N; 123° 04' 3.08''W) 0.63 river miles downstream of the Jones Beach picnic area near the transition between the canyon and valley reaches.
+Chinook Salmon typically return to the Scott River to spawn from mid-September through late December.
+Coho Salmon typically return to spawn from mid-October through early January and steelhead from November through April.